-There are lots of terrific independent stores in Toronto where you can find your family some amazing gifts without lining the pockets of a rich CEO.
+Looking for a special gift for your family and friends this year?
+Forget those huge chains… there are so many terrific independent stores in Toronto!
 With so many choices, you’ll have no trouble finding your kids the perfect present while supporting your local economy, anytime of year.
 Many stores also offer numerous types of items, from home goods to baby equipment, crafts, games and books.
 So, get busy shopping with our Guide to the Best Independent Toy and Gift Stores in Toronto!

 (Click on each title link below for more details)